GenerGener/UTR_Checker/README.md

 HXB2_5'_LTR_U5_region     gtcagtgtggaaaatctctagca
                           ***********************
 ```
 These sequencing artifacts do not align with the reported identity of HXB2, which was believed to be a captured host-integrated HIV-1 provirus from early in the prepandemic HIV-1 epidemic era.
 Based on the current model of retroviral replication, LTRs homogenize after RT and prior to integration.
 More recent resequencing of a legacy HXB2 molecular clone pHXB2 D (pHXB2_D as Genbank:[MW079479.1](https://www.ncbi.nlm.nih.gov/nuccore/MW079479)) enabled correction of this incongruity.
 Because it was made with high-depth long-read sequencing, it is the most accurate representation of HXB2.
 As such, landmarks were used for the development of UTR_Checker "utr-checker.py".
+This tool aims to determine how much of U3, R, U5 are present at 3 and 5' ends of user-provided HIV-1 sequence.
+Based on this, the tool may then classify input as HIV DNA, RNA, or partial/incomplete.

 ```
 CLUSTAL format alignment by MAFFT (v7.511)